zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-construction.md

 this.commandBar.setItems([saveCommand, discardCommand]);

 ```
+-->

-Since we're using the edit scope the save/disard commands can just call the `saveChanges()` or `revertAll()` methods on edit scope
-to trigger the right action.
+Because the edit scope is being used, the save/discard commands can just call the `saveChanges()` or `revertAll()` methods on the edit scope to trigger the right action.

+For more information, see [http://knockoutjs.com/documentation/computed-writable.html](http://knockoutjs.com/documentation/computed-writable.html).